Patterson-Sullivan theory for Anosov subgroups

-\begin{mainthm} Let $\G$ be a nonelementary $\tmod$-Anosov subgroup of $G$ and $\dF$ be the Finsler critical exponent for the action of $\G$ on the symmetric space $X = G/K$.
-Then the Patterson-Sullivan density $\mu$ (constructed with respect to the Finsler metric on $X$) on the flag limit set $\LT\subset \Ft$ is the unique (up to a constant factor) $\G$-invariant conformal density.
-Moreover, \begin{enumerate}[(i)] \itemsep{0em} \item The density $\mu$ is non-atomic and its dimension equals to $\dF$. \item The support of $\mu$ is $\LT$ and the action $\G\acts \LT$ is ergodic with respect to $\mu$. \item The critical exponent $\dF$ (as well as the Riemannian critical exponent $\dR$) is positive and finite. \item The Poincar\'e series of $\G$ diverges at the critical exponent $\dF$.
-In other words, $\G$ has (Finsler) divergence type. \item The $\dF$-dimensional Hausdorff measure on $\LT$ with respect to a Gromov (pre-)metric\footnote{See Section \ref{sec:dg}.} is a member of a $\G$-invariant conformal density (called the Hausdorff density).
-In particular, the Hausdorff dimension of $\LT$ is $\dF$. \end{enumerate} \end{mainthm}
+\begin{customthm}{A} Let $\G$ be a nonelementary $\tmod$-Anosov subgroup of $G$ and $\dF$ be the Finsler critical exponent for the action of $\G$ on the symmetric space $(X,d_\tb)$.
+Then the Patterson--Sullivan density\footnote{See Definition \ref{definition:PSdensity}.} $\mu^\tb$ on the flag limit set $\LT\subset \Ft$ is the unique (up to scaling) $\G$-invariant $\tb$-conformal density.
+Moreover, \begin{enumerate}[(i)] \itemsep{0em} \item The density $\mu^\tb$ is non-atomic and its dimension equals to $\dF$. \item The support of $\mu^\tb$ is $\LT$ and the action $\G\acts \LT$ is ergodic with respect to $\mu^\tb$. \item The critical exponent $\dF$ (as well as the Riemannian critical exponent $\dR$) is positive and finite. \item The $\tb$-Poincar\'e series of $\G$ diverges at the critical exponent $\dF$.
+In other words, $\G$ has $\tb$-divergence type. \item The $\dF$-dimensional Hausdorff measure on $\LT$ with respect to a Gromov (pre-)metric\footnote{See Section \ref{sec:dg}.} is a member of a $\G$-invariant conformal density (called the Hausdorff density).
+In particular, the Hausdorff dimension of $\LT$ is $\dF$. \end{enumerate} \end{customthm}

+While constructions of conformal densities for discrete subgroups of semisimple Lie groups were done earlier (in the Zariski-dense case) by Albuquerque \cite{MR1675889} and Quint \cite{MR1933790}\footnote{See Appendix \ref{appen:PShigherrank} where we give a brief discussion about these papers.}, most of the results of our Theorem \ref{mainA} are not contained in their work, even in the Zariski-dense setting.
+Note that the theorem is false in general for nonelementary discrete subgroups of rank-one Lie groups which are not convex-cocompact.
+The proof of the theorem strongly relies on the $\tmod$-Anosov condition.